Oran Park Raceway: History

 Oran Park was used regularly for rounds of the Australian Touring Car Championship, V8 Supercar Championship Series, Australian Drivers' Championship and Australian Sports Sedan Championship.
 The Australian Grand Prix was held at Oran Park in 1974 and 1977.
 In the 1970s the circuit attracted large crowds for the popular Toby Lee Series, initially run for Series Production Touring Cars and later for Sports Sedans.
 The inaugural Rothmans 500 for Touring Cars was staged in 1977 but the 1978 event was to be the second and last running of this endurance race.
 Shorter touring car endurance races would continue to be held at Oran Park during the 1980s and apart from the Sandown and Bathurst classics would last the longest before fading interest caused the compression of the endurance season to just those two events.
 The final such Oran Park enduro would be the 1989 Pepsi 300 won by Andrew Miedecke and Andrew Bagnall driving a Ford Sierra RS500.
 The final V8 Supercar round was held in December 2008, won by Garth Tander driving a Holden VE Commodore.

 The land on which the racetrack was located was sold to the Government of New South Wales for a new housing development.
 This led to the eventual closure of the track and ended 48 years of motorsport heritage at the facility.
 The last motorcycle race meeting, the BelRay 6 Hour, was held on 21–22 November 2009.
 The final race meeting was scheduled for 23–24 January 2010 but was cancelled due to a lack of entries.
 This meant that the Independent Race Series event on 16 January 2010 was in fact the last race meeting to be held at the circuit.
 The circuit continued to run open track days, where the public could drive road cars and motorbikes around the full circuit.
 The last day before the track closed for good was Monday 25 January 2010.

 Australian Grand Prix

 Oran Park twice hosted the Australian Grand Prix during its 42 years of operation, with both events held for Formula 5000 cars.
-The first Grand Prix held at Oran Park in 1974 was won by Max Stewart driving a Lola T330 Chevrolet.
+The first Grand Prix held at Oran Park in 1974 was won by Max Stewart driving a Lola T330.
 The last time the circuit hosted the event was in 1977 when Warwick Brown drove his Lola T430 Chevrolet to victory.
 Alan Jones had actually 'won' the 1977 race on the road and was some 40 seconds ahead of Walker when he crossed the line for what should have been the finish.
 However he was penalised 60 seconds for jumping the start and would eventually be classified in 4th place.